2006 Monaco Grand Prix: Race

 On the podium, Coulthard wore a Superman cape, given that Red Bull was in that race promoting the superhero's newest film, Superman Returns.
 No champagne was sprayed due to death of Édouard Michelin on Friday.

 Post-race

 Schumacher's actions in the qualifying session would serve as ammunition for Schumacher's critics to go along with his actions in the 1994 Australian Grand Prix and the 1997 European Grand Prix, although Schumacher never accepted the allegations that he "parked" his Ferrari on purpose to block Fernando Alonso from taking pole position off him.
 However, this race is also regarded as one of Schumacher's best performances owing to the immense difficulty to overtake in Monaco, which did not stop him from overtaking at least 11 cars on the narrow track.

-The Grand Prix was also the last time that Juan Pablo Montoya stepped onto a Formula One podium as well as Red Bull Racing's first podium finish.
-This would also be the last Monaco Grand Prix for Montoya, Jacques Villeneuve and Michael Schumacher, until his return in the 2010 Formula One season.
+The Grand Prix was also the last time that Juan Pablo Montoya stepped onto a Formula One podium, and, as of 2024, the last for a Colombian driver, as well as Red Bull Racing's first podium finish.
+This would also be the last Monaco Grand Prix for Montoya and Jacques Villeneuve.
+Michael Schumacher did not return to Monaco until the 2010 Formula One season.